-Overview: With the upcoming Pentaho version, we will be continuing support for Java 8 and beginning support for Oracle OpenJDK 8 JRE as an alternative to Java.
+Overview: As of our current Pentaho 8.3 release, we will be continuing support for Java 8 and beginning support for OpenJDK 8 JRE as an alternative to Java.
 We plan to support the Oracle Java Long Term Support (LTS) versions for future Pentaho releases.

 Important: The next Oracle Java LTS version will be Java 11; commercial users will need a support agreement with Oracle.
 Additionally, the end of public updates for Java 8 for Commercial users is targeted for January 2019.
 To get updates after this date, a commercial support agreement with Oracle is needed.

 Oracle has provided an updated Oracle Java SE Support Roadmap with details about changes to their release cycle.
 Here is a quick summary:

 Details from Oracle can be found here: http://www.oracle.com/technetwork/java/javase/tech/eol-135779.html

 What does all this mean?
 To recap, either:

 - You intend to stay with Java 8 after January 2019 and want to get updates, or

 - You plan to upgrade to Java 11 once Pentaho supports it.

 For both above options, you will need to obtain a support agreement with Oracle for Commercial users.